“Life connected by pedal strokes.”

 - If on a sidewalk, minimum pedestrian clearance of 6’ is needed

-- If on-street, preference for being adjacent or near a bike lane
+- If on-street, preference for being adjacent or near a bike facility

 - Would not block utility access, such as a manhole cover